Strange noises are annoying. And when they’re coming from your air ducts, you might be worried there’s something wrong with your HVAC system.

 But wait!
-It's not just that the ducts are made out of thin sheet metal.
-It's also that many contractors don't bother to install ductwork that's the right size.
-When they don't, they'll usually undersize the ductwork and/or oversize your HVAC system.
-So now you've got ducts that are too small for the large amount of air being pushed through them and they're made out of thin, flimsy metal.
+It’s not just that the ducts are made out of thin sheet metal.
+It’s also that many contractors don’t bother to install ductwork that’s the right size.
+When they don’t, they’ll usually undersize the ductwork and/or oversize your HVAC system.
+So now you’ve got ducts that are too small for a large amount of air being pushed through them and they’re made out of thin, flimsy metal.

 Yeah, you bet they’re gonna pop and bang when the system turns on!